One of the benefits of practicing yoga is its ability to increase your flexibility.

 For this pose, place both legs in front of you and spread your legs as wide as you can while maintaining your knees straight.
 Lean forward at your hips and place both hands on the ground in front of you.

 This pose also helps in opening up your hips.
 The wider your legs spread, the more open your hips are.
-For some who don’t have a natural flexibility, this may require more time in practicing.
+For some who don’t have natural flexibility, this may require more time to practice.

 It’s important to avoid leaning at your waist as this will cause your back to hunch.
 You’ll be able to reach further front and achieve a deeper stretch for increased flexibility if your back was straight.